Dilano van 't Hoff

-Career
+Van 't Hoff won the F4 Spanish Championship in 2021 with MP Motorsport.
+He died in a multi-car collision in the 2023 Formula Regional European Championship round at Spa-Francorchamps.

+Racing career

-Karting
+Karting (2015–2020)

 Van 't Hoff started his international karting career at the age of eleven, competing in the SKUSA SuperNationals.
-The Dutchman finished third in both the IAME Euro Series and IAME International Final in 2018, the same year in which he finished sixth in his first season of the European Championship.
+Van 't Hoff finished third in both the IAME Euro Series and IAME International Final in 2018, the same year in which he finished sixth in his first season of the European Championship.
 He ended the following year fifth in the same series, this time in the OK class, and won the Trofeo delle Industrie with Forza Racing.

-Lower formulae
+Formula 4 (2021)

-In 2021 Van 't Hoff made his single-seater debut with Xcel Motorsport in the Formula 4 UAE Championship.
-His season started successfully, as, despite stalling at the start of the first race, the Dutchman was able to come back to second in that race and would go on to win the following two races, having started both from pole position.
+In 2021, van 't Hoff made his single-seater debut with Xcel Motorsport in the Formula 4 UAE Championship.
+His season started successfully, as, despite stalling at the start of the first race, van 't Hoff was able to come back to second in that race and would go on to win the following two races, having started both from pole position.
 Van 't Hoff was then able to extend his gap to his nearest rival Enzo Trulli by winning two more races at the next round at Yas Marina.
-After another win at round three in Dubai Van 't Hoff would lose his gap to Trulli thanks to a disqualification in the final race of the penultimate event, stripping him off another podium and more crucial points for the championship.
+After another win at round three in Dubai, van 't Hoff would lose his gap to Trulli thanks to a disqualification in the final race of the penultimate event, stripping him off another podium and more crucial points for the championship.
 He would go on to eventually lose out to Trulli by just one point in the final round.

-For his main campaign, Van 't Hoff joined MP Motorsport in the F4 Spanish Championship.
-His first two wins came at the first round of the series at the Circuit de Spa-Francorchamps, and Van 't Hoff then went on a run of six podiums in a row, including three wins and a triple podium at Algarve.
-He scored his next victory in the sprint race at the Circuit Ricardo Tormo after original winner Daniel Macia had been given a penalty for extending track limits, and followed this up with another podium in the third race.
+For his main campaign, van 't Hoff joined MP Motorsport in the F4 Spanish Championship.
+His first two wins came at the first round of the series at the Circuit de Spa-Francorchamps, and van 't Hoff then went on a run of six podiums in a row, including three wins and a triple podium at Algarve.
+He scored his next victory in the sprint race at the Circuit Ricardo Tormo after original winner Daniel Maciá had been given a penalty for extending track limits, and followed this up with another podium in the third race.
 At the penultimate round of the season, van 't Hoff completed a hattrick of poles and race wins, thus winning the championship.

-Formula Regional European Championship
+Formula Regional European (2021–2023)

 2021

-In September 2021 Van 't Hoff made his debut in the Formula Regional European Championship, racing for MP Motorsport on the Circuit Ricardo Tormo as a guest driver.
+In September 2021, van 't Hoff made his debut in the Formula Regional European Championship, racing for MP Motorsport on the Circuit Ricardo Tormo as a guest driver.